Santorini, Greece

 Not Included:

-Land Portion - travel/cancellation insurance, gratuities to guides and drivers.
+Land Portion - travel/cancellation insurance.

 Cruise Portion - Port taxes & service charges. ($180 will be added to your final invoice to prepay this cruise charge)